 - B. Atmospheric Conditions: Epoxy pavement markings shall only be applied during conditions of dry weather and on substantially dry pavement surfaces.
-At the time of installation the pavement surface temperature shall be a minimum of $35^{\circ}F$ (2°C) and the ambient temperature shall be a minimum of $35^{\circ}F$ (2°C) and rising.
-The Engineer shall be the sole determiner as to when atmospheric conditions and pavement surface conditions are such to produce satisfactory results. - C. Surface Preparations: The Contractor shall clean the pavement or existing durable marking to the satisfaction of the Engineer.
+At the time of installation the pavement surface temperature shall be a minimum of 35 F (2 C) and the ambient temperature shall be a minimum of 35 F (2 C) and the sole determiner as to when atmospheric conditions and pavement surface conditions are such to produce satisfactory results. - C. Surface Preparations: The Contractor shall clean the pavement or existing durable marking to the satisfaction of the Engineer.